 Licensed Clinical Mental Health Counselor (CMHC) Licensing Process

 In New Hampshire, Clinical Mental Health Counselors (CMHCs) evaluate and diagnose human behavior and mental health disorders using psychological principles and procedures in order to reduce undesirable behaviors and improve interpersonal relationships, personal effectiveness, and mental wellness.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
 The New Hampshire Board of Mental Health Practice is responsible for issuing CMHC licenses to qualified candidates in the state.
 The Board requires a 60-credit graduate degree in mental health counseling accredited by a recognized body, such as CACREP.

 1. Locate a supervisor and submit a supervision agreement.

 To become a CMHC, you must complete supervised work experience.
 The supervisor must be a Board-approved licensed independent clinical social worker or licensed clinical mental health counselor supervisor or approved by the Board based on similar qualifications.
 Additionally, the supervisor must have completed a graduate-level clinical supervision course or have a clinical supervision certificate from an approved organization.
-A list of Board-approved supervisors is provided online.
 Once you have located a supervisor, applicants must submit the supervision agreement with the $25 application fee (as of October 2019) to the Board.
 A new supervision agreement must be sent to the Board as soon as possible if you change supervisors.